-For those agencies already utilizing or wanting to deploy IBM Maximo Asset Management systems, the FedRAMP Program Management Office (PMO) has listed Maximo SaaS offering as “In Process”.
-This means that the effort undertaken at this point is enough that the PMO reasonably expects that the system approval will be granted in due time.
-By the fall of 2018, it is expected that Maximo will be fully authorized for FEDRAMP.
+For those agencies already utilizing or wanting to deploy IBM Maximo Asset Management systems, the FedRAMP Program Management Office (PMO) has listed Maximo SaaS offering as “Authorized”.
+This means that you can move to Maximo SaaS with confidence.

-ITS has CISSP and CAP certified security personnel that can speak to you about your move to FEDRAMP and assist you with your choice of providers.
+ITS has experience moving clients to FedRAMP and with the entire security process.
+ITS also has CISSP and CAP certified security personnel that can speak to you about your move to FedRAMP and assist you with your choice of providers.
 Contact ITS to discuss your options.